DiyMediaServer

 ➤ Is it safe to allow root login with SSH keys?

 Best practice is no, even with keys.
 Root access means game over if compromised, so why make it a direct target?
 Create a regular user account, give it sudo privileges, and SSH in as that user instead.
-It’s one extra step that eliminates the most obvious attack vector.
+One extra step eliminates the most obvious attack vector.

 ➤ Should I still use RSA keys?

-Use Ed25519 when possible since it’s more secure and performs better.
-RSA with 4096 bits is still acceptable for systems that don’t support Ed25519, but avoid anything smaller than 2048 bits.
+Use Ed25519 when possible because it’s more secure and performs better.
+RSA with 4096 bits is still acceptable on systems that don’t support Ed25519, but avoid anything smaller than 2048 bits.
 If you’re generating new keys today, go with Ed25519 unless you have a specific reason not to.

 ➤ What extra steps if SSH must face the internet?